Standards of Conduct Procedures

 b.
 The team must present a sit-out card to the referee of their next ODSL match for his/her signature confirming that the player sat out that match.

 c.
-The card must be mailed immediately following the match in which the player served the suspension.
+The card must be mailed by the team's manager immediately following the match in which the player served the suspension.
 Failure to abide by a mandated sit-out will result in forfeiture of a match and an additional one match sit-out.

 d.
 Any violation of the above requirements will be reviewed by the Chair of the Rules and Discipline Committee for additional action.